 Tata Safari Gold Edition, first impression: Shimmer of gleam, focus on features

-Tata Safari Gold Edition, first impression: Shimmer of gleam, focus on features3 min read .
-Updated: 27 Sep 2021, 09:12 AM IST
+Tata Safari Gold Edition, first impression: Shimmer of gleam, focus on features

 Tata Safari SUV wears a bit more bling courtesy the gold hues but the updates to the feature lists are what are, perhaps, most significant.